 The Arkansas Center for School Safety (the Center) has been awarded a Bureau of Justice Assistance grant to assist Arkansas school districts, both public and private, to develop effective behavioral threat assessment teams and processes.
 Threat assessment is a critical component of preventing school shootings and other targeted violence on campus.

-THE CENTER’S GRANT WILL PROVIDE THE FOLLOWING RESOURCES TO SCHOOL DISTRICTS:
+THE FOLLOWING RESOURCES ARE AVAILABLE TO ARKANSAS SCHOOL DISTRICTS:

 Threat Assessment Toolkit